danielBingham/peerreview/documentation/planning/road-to-mvp.md

 **Full Authentication and Authorization**  We need to do all the things in the Authentication epic to build a really solid authentication system.

-**Responsive Design**  We want to give it a responsive design, at least partially.
-We'll probably only do desktop/laptop at first for the beta.

-**Styling pass**  The styling and UX right now is servicable.
-We'll need help from someone with a better design eye to give it a good polishing.

-**Unit test all the things**

 **Document all the things**

 **Integration test all the things**